-- 6.1 Employee guidance: - You have the right to appeal against any formal disciplinary sanction. - If you wish to appeal, you must do so in writing to the relevant manager, within seven days of receipt of the sanction, as detailed in your outcome letter. - You must state the reasons for your appeal, for example - the outcome is too severe - $\circ$ any stage of the disciplinary procedure was wrong or unfair - 6.2 Manager guidance: - On receipt of the appeal, you must invite the employee to an appeal hearing. - The hearing should be facilitated by a manager who should be of a more senior level than the manager who chaired the disciplinary hearing, or an appropriate appointed senior manager. - At the appeal hearing, the level of any disciplinary sanction can be either removed or lowered but not increased.
+6.1 Employee guidance:

+- You have the right to appeal against any formal disciplinary sanction. - If you wish to appeal, you must do so in writing to the relevant manager, within seven days of receipt of the sanction, as detailed in your outcome letter. - You must state the reasons for your appeal, for example - the outcome is too severe - any stage of the disciplinary procedure was wrong or unfair

+6.2 Manager guidance:

+- On receipt of the appeal, you must invite the employee to an appeal hearing. - The hearing should be facilitated by a manager who should be of a more senior level than the manager who chaired the disciplinary hearing, or an appropriate appointed senior manager.